-- Select the 'Enable Client Music on Hold policy' check box.
-When selected, the global client policy entry EnableClientMusicOnHold is enabled.
+1. Select the 'Enable Client Music on Hold policy' check box.

+When selected, the global client policy entry EnableClientMusicOnHold is enabled, in which case, this file is played to a caller when placed on hold by a Skype client.
 If this option is cleared, the EnableClientMusicOnHold entry is disabled.

-If a MusicOnHoldAudioFile entry is present and this option is disabled, then the file will not be removed from the policy. - 2.
-From the 'Set ApplicationServer to upload MOH-files' drop-down list, select the Front End Application server that will be used to store the MoH file. - 3.
-Use the button to browse for and upload a MoH file to the server. - In the WorkFlows table, select the check box for the WorkFlow entry to set a custom MOH file. - 5.
-Use the browse button to browse to a MoH file to upload for the selected workflow. - Displays the current assigned MoH file for response groups. - 7.
-Allows changing the default MoH file for response groups.
+Note that if a MusicOnHoldAudioFile entry is present and this option is disabled, then the file will not be removed from the policy.

+- 2. From the 'Set ApplicationServer to upload MOH-files' drop-down list, select the Front End Application server that will be used to store the MoH file. - 3.
+Use the button to browse for and upload a MoH file to the server. - 4.
+In the WorkFlows table, select the check box for the WorkFlow entry to set a custom MOH file.